raghavmallampalli/Ubuntu_setup_scripts/README.md

 ### Ubuntu 20.04
 * bat does not work
-* ripgrep does not install for some reason
+* ripgrep does not install
 * vivaldi package not out
 * inkspace not out
 * ros out on 23rd May 2020